clusterlink-net/clusterlink/website/content/en/blog/hello-world/index.md

 I’m super excited to announce that I’m being released as version 0.2.0.
- It’s a big milestone for me, and I’m hoping to get some feedback and requirements from all of you lovely folks out there.
+ It’s a big milestone for me, and I’m hoping to get some feedback and requirements from all of you folks out there.
 After all, I’m here to evolve and grow just like everyone else.

 First things first, though – I want to make it clear that I’m "work in progress".